rcdexta/rcdexta.github.io/content/_index.md

 ## Hello, RC here

-I am a software developer living in Seattle, building systems at [Pro.com](https://pro.com)
+I am a software developer living in Seattle.
+I build products and maintain systems at [Pro.com](https://pro.com)

-I have been fiddling with computers since I got my first Intel x386/MS-DOS 6.22/Win 3.1 PC when I was 10 years old.
-My first programming language was Pascal and the first program that I was proud of writing was a Sudoku solver!
-Nothing gives me the kicks like building a concept from an idea blip to a fully functional system!
+This site contains links to my blog posts where I try to document my experiences with building frontend and backend applications.
+You should also find a list of projects that I author and contribute to.

-My current interests include Open Source, Ruby, React, TypeScript, Rust and Design.
+My current interests include OSS, Ruby, React, TypeScript, Rust, Performance and Design.

-If you'd like to get in contact, you can find me on [Twitter](https://twitter.com/rcdexta) or [Github](https://github.com/rcdexta)
+If you'd like to get in contact, you can find me on [Twitter](https://twitter.com/rcdexta) or [Github](https://github.com/rcdexta).

 Thanks for visiting my site.
 Cheers!